Spain–United States relations: 20th century

 Culturally, during the 1920s, Spanish feelings towards the United States remained ambivalent.
-A New York Times article dated June 3, 1921, called "How Spain Views U.S.", quotes a Spanish newspaper (El Sol) as declaring that the "United States is a young, formidable and healthy nation."
+A New York Times article dated June 3, 1921, called "How Spain Views U.S.", quoted a Spanish newspaper (El Sol) as declaring that the "United States is a young, formidable and healthy nation."
 The article in El Sol also expressed the opinion that "the United States is a nation of realities, declaring that Spain in its foreign policy does not possess that quality."
 The Spanish newspaper, in discussing the relations between Spain and the U.S., also argued "that the problem of acquiring a predominant position in the South American republics should be vigorously studied by Spain."

-In 1921, Luis Araquistáin had written a book called El Peligro Yanqui ("The Yankee Peril"), in which he condemned American nationalism, mechanization, anti-socialism ("socialism is a social heresy there") and architecture, finding particular fault with the country's skyscrapers, which he felt diminished individuality and increased anonymity.
+In 1921, Luis Araquistáin wrote a book called El Peligro Yanqui ("The Yankee Peril"), in which he condemned American nationalism, mechanization, anti-socialism ("socialism is a social heresy there") and architecture, finding particular fault with the country's skyscrapers, which he felt diminished individuality and increased anonymity.
 He called the United States "a colossal child: all appetite ..."
 Nevertheless, America exercised an obvious fascination on Spanish writers during the 1920s.
 While in the United States, Federico García Lorca had stayed, among other places, in New York City, where he studied briefly at Columbia University School of General Studies.
 His collection of poems Poeta en Nueva York explores his alienation and isolation through some graphically experimental poetic techniques.
 Coney Island horrified and fascinated Lorca at the same time.
 "The disgust and anatagonism it aroused in him", writes C. Brian Morris, "suffuse two lines which he expunged from his first draft of 'Oda a Walt Whitman': "Brooklyn filled with daggers / and Coney Island with phalli."